-On November 9, 2011, Martin Marietta's board of directors approved a quarterly cash dividend of \$0.40.
-In 2010, Martin Marietta's board of directors approved total cash dividends on the corporation's common stock of \$1.60 per share.
+On January 27, 2012, Martin Marietta's board of directors declared a quarterly cash dividend of \$0.40 per share.
+In 2011, Martin Marietta's board of directors approved total cash dividends on the corporation's common stock of \$1.60 per share.

 Under the North Carolina Business Corporation Act, a corporation may issue rights for the purchase of shares of the corporation and the board of directors shall determine the terms upon which the rights are issued, their form and content, and the consideration for which the shares are to be issued.
-For a public corporation, the terms and conditions of such rights, options or warrants may include, without limitation, restrictions or conditions that preclude or limit the exercise, transfer or receipt of such rights, options or warrants by the holder or holders or beneficial owner or owners of a specified number or percentage of the outstanding voting shares of such public
+For a public corporation, the terms and conditions of such rights, options or warrants may include, without limitation, restrictions or conditions that preclude or limit the exercise, transfer or receipt of such rights, options or warrants by the holder or holders or beneficial owner or owners of a specified number or percentage of the outstanding voting shares of such public to the fullest extent permitted by the laws of New Jersey